Visual Artist

 A safe home is not just the land or physical structure but is created through collective memory, community care, and opportunities for genuine connection.

 This picture to the right is one of the many homes my mother and grandparents lived in throughout Dorchester and Mattapan.
-This one is a Clam Point.
+This one is in Clam Point, Dorchester close to Fields Corner.

 The Design